-Leaving Cert to be cancelled: But will 'Plan b' be fair to students?
+Leaving Cert to be cancelled: But will 'Plan B' be fair to students?

 The awarding of these results will likely to be overseen by school principals and senior management.

-This, in turn, will feed into a process where final grades could be awarded using a “bell curve” and may also include a form of school profiling.
+This, in turn, will feed into a process where final grades could be awarded using a “bell curve”.
+It may also include a form of school profiling, though this is not yet confirmed.

 This bell curve refers to the practice of adjusting the marking process to ensure a similar proportion of students secure the same numbers of H1s, H2s and H3s each year.